-Asynchronous learning environments can minimize live contact between learners.
+Asynchronous learning management systems can minimize live contact between learners.
 Still, they can also provide students with valuable experience in developing time management skills through engagement with carefully scaffolded project-based learning experiences.
 When using the Video Assignments tool in Brightspace, teachers can create peer-evaluated, multimodal student projects.
 To help students manage their time, teachers can generate project milestones that they can mete out over the long term, providing students with guardrails for their project development.

 While seemingly convenient, asynchronous learning tasks often fall short in deliberately providing students with active reflection opportunities.
 To increase participation in the reflective process, teachers should encourage students to leverage text, audio, and video feedback as part of the submission process.
 By adding context to their activity submissions, students can reflect on the process of learning and develop intellectual capital that they can carry into community reflections on learning in asynchronous discussions.

-Synchronous Learning Strategies
+Online Synchronous Learning Strategies

-Synchronous learning involves real-time interaction between individuals, usually via video or audio channels.
-Live, virtual learning is often viewed as a simple solution to the humanization of online education.
+Online Synchronous learning involves real-time interaction between individuals, usually via video conferencing or audio channels.
+Live, virtual learning is often viewed as a simple solution to the humanization of online distance education.
 Synchronous tools such as Virtual Classroom, Google Meet, and Zoom are usually amongst the first tools deployed when rapidly converting from face-to-face to online courses.
-If used correctly, synchronous learning experiences often result in better student attitudes and outcomes, so adherence to best practices with synchronous learning tools is critical to the success of digital learning programs.
+If used correctly, synchronous learning experiences often result in better student attitudes and outcomes, so adherence to best practices with synchronous learning technology is critical to the success of digital learning programs.